 It is a place for hackers, builders, programmers, artists, and anybody interested in how stuff works to gather in a common place and help focus and share their knowledge and creativity.
 Whether members are interested in individual or group projects, and whether they’re tackling problems with hardware, software, mathematics, or design, it’s our goal to provide the space, tools, freedom, and education to make it happen.

-You could also check out our well-loved communitymailing lists, which we use for discussions and announcements.
+Our well-loved community Email mailing lists, which we use for discussions and announcements.

 Students may find the space a valuable place to talk to people in industries they are interested in.